boralyl/boralyl.github.io/_posts/2021-10-31-automating_a_gas_insert_fireplace.md

 ### Auto off

 This one is very staright forward, I just want to ensure that the fireplace gets turned off at a specific time every night.
-This just uses an inject node to specify a time then runs the service call to switch off the fireplace.
+This just uses an inject node to specify a time and then runs the service call to switch off the fireplace.

 [![Auto off automation](/assets/images/0021_auto_off.png)](/assets/images/0021_auto_off.png)